 So how can we get started with video calls or how can we continue to utilize them to create a valuable learning experience for our students?
 Here are some tips and ideas.

 There are lots of options out there and most are very easy to use.
-Skype, Zoom and Google Meet are all easy to use video conferencing platforms.
+Teams, Zoom and Google Meet are all easy to use video conferencing platforms.
 Check them out and choose the one that's right for you.

 If you're feeling like you need some help getting up and running with your video platform check out "How to use Google Meet for eLearning, online learning".